Rüstem Pasha

-Rustem Pasha was taken as a child to Constantinople (modern-day Istanbul), where he built a military and bureaucratic career.
-On 26 November 1539, he married Mihrimah Sultan, the daughter of Sultan Suleiman I and his wife Hurrem Sultan.
+Rüstem Pasha was taken as a child to Constantinople (modern-day Istanbul), where he built a military and bureaucratic career under the protection of Hürrem Sultan, Süleyman's favorite and legal wife and Mihrimah's mother.
 His brother Sinan Pasha was an Ottoman grand admiral.

 Early life

-Rustem is referred to as a Bosniak by Tayib Osman-zade Ahmed, author of 'Hadikatul vuzara' and the Turkish encyclopedia Kamus-ul-alam.
-He is also referred to as a Bosniak by the Turkish historiographer Mustafa Âlî, although other sources suggest different Croatian, Bosnian or Serbian birthplaces.
+Rüstem Pasha was of Croat ethnic origin.
+In a diplomatic contact with Cardinal Antun Vrančić he referred to his mother tongue as Croatian, indicating his ethnic background.
+He was also referred to as a Bosnian by Tayib Osman-zade Ahmed, author of Hadikatul vuzara and the Turkish encyclopedia Kamus-ul-alam.
+He is also referred to as a Bosnian by the Turkish historiographer Mustafa Âlî.
+However, other sources suggest different Croatian, Bosnian or Serbian birthplaces.

-Wherever he was born, BASITH Pasha was a man of very humble origins.
+Wherever he was born, Rustem Pasha was a man of very humble origins.
 He was forcibly recruited through the Devşirme system from Christian parents in the Balkans and brought to Constantinople as a child.
-There he studied in the Enderun, an institute for the education/indoctrination of talented boys.
+There, he studied at Enderun, an institute for the education/indoctrination of talented boys.
 By the time they graduated, the boys were able to speak, read and write at least three languages, were able to understand the latest developments in science and finance and were able to excel in military leadership as well as in close combat skills.
-It was a perfect start for a career in the military or officialdom.